-These foods are extremely acid by nature but some may be fine once or twice a week – take note of how each one makes you feel after you eat it.
-If it makes you achy, tired, moody, and suffer cravings, you might want to avoid it as much as possible.
+These foods are extremely acid by nature, but some may be fine once or twice a week — take note of how each one makes you feel.
+If these foods make you achy, tired, or moody, you might want to avoid them.
 Everyone’s bodies handle acid foods differently, so listen to your body to see how it reacts.

 - Vinegars (except apple cider vinegar, which is alkaline)

 - Roasted nuts and seeds

 - Roasted nut butters (non-raw)

 - Soy-based processed proteins (tofu, tempeh, veggie burgers)- Choose whole forms of soy such as miso (fermented) or edamame (shelled green soybeans) instead and try making your own veggie burgers at home.

 - Non-sprouted or non-soaked grains, except for millet and wild rice (See the benefits of soaking and sprouting here and test your first batch out of overnight oats if you haven’t already!)